I am an associate professor (UHD) at Maastricht University’s Faculty of Law in the department Foundations and Methods of Law.

 Expertise & projects

-Non-human agency
+Non-human agents

 This research line combines law with ethics, philosophy of action, and insights from the cognitive sciences (especially moral and social psychology).